liyoumin/personalweb/content/post/project-management/index.md

 ## 🌍 Linguistic Cartography & Immigrant History

 A fascinating observation during international travel is the duplication of toponyms.
 It is incredibly common to find identical city names scattered across both Europe and the United States.
 The prevalence of German, French, English, and Spanish city names across the U.S. landscape serves as a living map of global immigrant history.
 These names mark the historic migration corridors and settlement patterns of communities that sought to replicate a piece of their European heritage within the geography of the New World.

+This historical lineage is equally apparent in interpersonal interactions.
+Surnames in the United States function as cultural artifacts; by paying attention to the linguistic roots of a person's last name, I can often accurately deduce their ancestral heritage or regional European origin—whether tracing back to the British Isles or distinct continental European nations—well before hearing their spoken accent.

 ---